-Through fieldwork, students obtain exposure to a variety of clinical specialties, including prenatal, pediatric, cancer, fertility, cardiovascular, neurogenetics, and multidisciplinary specialty clinics.
+Through fieldwork, students obtain exposure to a variety of clinical specialties, including prenatal, pediatric, cancer, fertility, neurogenetics, and multidisciplinary specialty clinics.

 Students must complete 18 credits of clinical training: